zero-iee/techblog/content/posts/labornetzwerk.en.md

 ## The plan

-The lab network gets the IPv4 network "10.0.0.1/24".
+The laboratory network at the network interface `ens37` gets the IPv4 network `10.0.0.1/24`.
 IP addresses are assigned between 10.0.0.10 and 10.0.0.254.
-The own development computer shall act as router and DNS resolver in it and has the IP address 10.0.0.1.
+The own development computer is to act in it as router and DNS resolver and has the IP address `10.0.0.1`.

 The network parameters on the lab interface are set statically in the network settings: